-The Senior Leadership Team reviews the training needs of staff through Performance Management, at the request of the staff members concerned and as needs are identified through pupil progress to plan appropriate CPD in relation to SEND.
+The Senior Leadership Team reviews the training needs of staff through Performance Management and pupil progress to plan appropriate CPD in relation to SEND.
 The SENCO ensures staff are informed of local and national developments in relation to SEND and Inclusion.
 Where appropriate, specialists are used to deliver the training.
 Early career teachers (ECT) are offered support and in school training by the SENCO.
 See Annual SEND Information Report for details.